Anasss/java21cards/README.md

 // Output: Johnson
 // NOT: Child initializedJohnson
 ```

-**💡 Learning Tip:**
-Remember "DECLARES WINS" - only the class that declares the static field gets initialized, even when accessed through a subclass reference.
+**💡 Learning Tip:** Remember "DECLARES WINS" - only the class that declares the static field gets initialized, even when accessed through a subclass reference.

-Q: Does accessing Child.familyName initialize the Child class if familyName is declared in Parent?
+**Q:** Does accessing Child.familyName initialize the Child class if familyName is declared in Parent?
-A: No — only Parent gets initialized because Parent declares the field.
+**A:** No — only Parent gets initialized because Parent declares the field.
 Child inherits it but doesn't declare it.

 ---

-## Deque Stack vs Queue Operations
+## 🃏 Deque Stack vs Queue Operations

 **Rule:** Deque can act as both **Stack (LIFO)** and **Queue (FIFO)** with different method behaviors.
 - **Stack operations**: `push()` and `pop()` work at the **front/head** (LIFO - Last In First Out).
 - **Queue operations**: `offer()/add()` at **tail**, `poll()/remove()` at **head** (FIFO - First In First Out).
 - **Mixed usage** can cause confusion - know which end each method operates on.

 ```java
 public class FamilyLineup {
     public static void main(String[] args) {